gwasser/keyl/README.md

 This software and accompanying documentation are Copyright (C) 2018 Garret Wassermann.

-This software distribution (including any documentation) is licensed under the GNU General Public License version 3.
+This software distribution (including any documentation) is licensed under the GNU General Public License version 3 (GNU GPLv3).
 Please see the included COPYING file with this distribution.